 We are in unique times in the markets given the current limitations of where we are in the economic cycle.
-We are both late in the business cycle while at the same time there is limited room with traditional monetary policy tools should the economy turn down.
+We are in a situation where there is limited room with traditional monetary policy tools should the economy turn down.

 1. Economic capacity utilization can be neither too high nor too low.

-Right now, output gaps in most developed market economies are currently closed.
-Headline unemployment in the US is around 3.5 percent.
-Non-supervisory workers (a bit more than 80 percent of the working population) are now seeing higher year-over-year than supervisory workers (“bosses”).
-This is an indication that they have higher bargaining power due to a lack of substitute workers.
-Accordingly, the output gap is considered increasingly “closed” due to a lack of labor slack.
+When non-supervisory workers (a bit more than 80 percent of the working population) see higher year-over-year wage gains than supervisory workers (“bosses”), this is an indication that they have higher bargaining power due to a lack of substitute workers.
+Accordingly, in such circumstances, the output gap is considered increasingly “closed” due to a lack of labor slack.

 To stamp out inflation, central banks hike interest rates.
 This increases debt servicing costs beyond the cash flows available, producing a downturn in the economy.
 When debts can’t be paid back on a certain scale, credit creation decreases, and the economy enters a recession.

 The distributional effects in a continent like Europe are nonetheless quite high because of their unique monetary system.
 With so many countries pegged to a single currency in the euro, they aren’t able to pursue independent monetary policies.

 This leads to several lagging countries, particularly on the periphery (e.g., Spain, Greece, Italy), which have trouble closing their gaps when monetary policy is perpetually left too tight relative to their existing economic circumstances.

 2. Debt servicing payments must be in line or lower than income growth

 Most economies in developed markets go into recession when the central bank begins tightening monetary policy to curb inflation.
 But toward the end of that cycle, the growth / inflation trade-off is hard to get right and the central bank usually over-tightens.